 I actually did a lot better.
 Must have been because I went to class for more than the first two weeks.
 Since I had been in college for something like seven years since I graduated high school, I decided I should get something for all my hard work.
 I settled on the Certificate in Microcomputer Business Applications.
 Mostly because it would only require three more classes.

 Unfortunately the teachers I had didn’t like the fact that I could breeze through class without paying attention (except to mock them), so one of them dared me to take a “real” programming class the next quarter, and she’d show me how it would be difficult.
 I took her up on the challenge, mocked her along the way and I still still passed with something like a 97.
 I think she might still be mad about it.

 Eventually I ended up with that certificate and a degree in Computer Science, and I started working with computers in my real job.
 Then I started learning about Perl and PHP and databases and I got back into the online world, only it was a lot bigger (and faster) than it was so many years ago.

-Then my day job went away when the company was acquired by another, and my wife and I decided to start our own company.
-Everitz Consulting was born.
-That was in early 2004.
-Amazingly, the company hasn't gone bankrupt (or caused us to do so) despite the recent economic downturn.
-So it looks like I get to keep doing what I enjoy for at least a while longer.
+Then my day job went away when the company was acquired by another, and my wife and I decided to start our own company, at which point Everitz Consulting was born.
+Amazingly, the company hasn’t gone bankrupt (or caused us to do so) as of yet, and so it looks like I get to keep doing what I enjoy for at least a while longer.